 - Veterinary Training - Food Safety, risk analysis, investigation of outbreaks

-	- Veterinary health
+- Veterinary public health and epidemiology

-	- Food safety risk assessment and revision of meat inspection
+- Food safety risk assessment novel foods

 - Risk management and control of biological hazards and zoonoses

 Veterinary contributions to food safety and zoonotic agents - interdisciplinary cooperation in the EU

 Food safety can be understood in two ways: that food is safe to eat (food safety) or that it is available in sufficient quantity (food security).
 Control of infectious diseases is a prerequisite for food security.
 The first veterinary school in Lyon was established nearly 250 years ago, as a result of the cattle plague that caused mass mortality among cattle in Europe.
 Over the past 50 years, after the great eruption in Alvesta, control of salmonella and salmonella-free foods has been a Swedish specialization.
 Food safety has historically been the area where the contribution by veterinarians has been most appreciated by society.